OlofssonFredrik/VS-Code-Setup/README.md

 ## You can run "pip list" both at the root (where you installed all Python libraries in the command prompt) and in your code to see the libraries available at each level.

+## Other good to know

+Sync VS Code with Github
+Enable push protection on your repo

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/790e41c9-717a-4f63-87c1-63f67fa1ee84)